icyphox/site/pages/blog/five-days-tty.md

 another.

-Huge thanks to the folks at `#kisslinux` on Freenode for helping me througout.
+Huge thanks to the folks at `#kisslinux` on Freenode for helping me throughout.
 And I mean, they _really_ did.
 We chatted for hours on end trying to debug my issues.

 I'll now conclude with an obligatory screenshot.